 - Plan your closet from the top-down.

 When you install your adjustable closet system, think top-down.
-Place the clothes and accessories you use most often above your waist.
+Place your tall guy clothing and accessories you use most often above your waist.
 Install shelves or drawers for less-used items nearer the floor.
 Leave plenty of room under hanging space to allow for vacuuming.

 - Learn from your closet.